rarebreed/shi/README.md

 Having worked a little with the python official client (eg python-keystoneclient, etc), and OpenStack's tempest, I found myself wishing for something a little more rigorous.
 Even though clojure is a dynamic language, it does allow for type hinting (or Typed Clojure aka core.typed).
 It also has pre and post condition assertions built into the language.
+So shi will endeavour to use as many assertions as possible such as type hinting, use of pre and post maps, and possibly typed clojure in the future.

 ## Usage

 After cloning this project, the first step is to install leinengen.
 Leinengen is used as the build tool for most clojure projects.
-Change directory into shi and run the following:
+You will also need to configure some environment variables or Change directory into shi and run the following:

     lein repl

 This will provide a clojure based nREPL and will download all the necessary dependencies for you.
+By default, it will run in a shi.testing namespace.

 ### Configuration